Chart Color Schemes

 Armidale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Armidale, as per the latest Census evaluation, 82.0% of dwellings were houses while 18.0% were other types such as semi-detached homes and apartments.
-This differs from Non-Metro NSW's dwelling structure which comprised 87.1% houses and 12.9% other dwellings.
-Home ownership in Armidale stood at 33.1%, with mortgaged dwellings at 28.0% and rented ones at 38.9%.
-The median monthly mortgage repayment was $1,500, exceeding the Non-Metro NSW average of $1,408.
-The median weekly rent in Armidale was $290, compared to $280 in Non-Metro NSW.
-Nationally, Armidale's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were also lower at $290 compared to the national figure of $375.
+In Armidale, as per the latest Census evaluation, 82.0% of dwellings were houses with the remaining 18.0% comprising semi-detached homes, apartments, and other dwellings.
+This contrasts with Non-Metro NSW's figures of 87.1% houses and 12.9% other dwellings.
+Home ownership in Armidale stood at 33.1%, with mortgaged properties at 28.0% and rented dwellings at 38.9%.
+The median monthly mortgage repayment in the area was $1,500, surpassing Non-Metro NSW's average of $1,408.
+Meanwhile, the median weekly rent in Armidale was $290, slightly higher than Non-Metro NSW's figure of $280.
+Nationally, Armidale's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, and rents were also lower at $290 against the national figure of $375.

 Frequently Asked Questions - Housing